galaxyproject/training-material/topics/introduction/tutorials/galaxy-faq/tutorial.md

 {: .question}
 > ### {% icon question %} Why won't my workflow run?
 >    > ### {% icon solution %} Solution
->    > Sometimes when a worflow will not run, it is because tools in the Workflow may have new versions.
-Workflow must be opened and saved.
-If the tool has had new parameters added, those must be manually set (even if they have a preset default value) the first time it is viewed in the workflow edit view.
+>    > Sometimes when a worflow will not run, it is because tools in the Workflow may have new versions. **It is always a good practice to check "Workflows" section under "Shared Data" tab on the main page to get the newest version number and the last updated date info for public workflow, and re-import the newest workflow for your analysis**.
+If you run a workflow with tools that have had new parameters added, those must be manually set (even if they have a preset default value) the first time it is viewed in the workflow edit view.
+The workflow needs to be re-saved.
 Alternatively, for published workflows, they can be re-imported.
 >    >
 >    > Here are some useful examples of warnings Galaxy will give in this case:
 >    >